locuslab/tta_conjugate/README.md

-# Test-time Adaptation via Conjugate PseudoLabel
+# Test-time Adaptation via Conjugate Pseudo-Labels
-This repository provide the the implementation for replicating the results in the paper "Test-time Adaptation via Conjugate Pseudo-Labels" by Sachin Goyal, Mingjie Sun, Aditi Raghunanthan and Zico Kolter.
+This repository provide the the implementation for replicating the results in the paper ["Test-time Adaptation via Conjugate Pseudo-Labels"](https://arxiv.org/abs/2207.09640) by Sachin Goyal, Mingjie Sun, Aditi Raghunanthan and Zico Kolter.